NarendraPatwardhan/earthly/docs/basics/part-5-importing.md

     RUN go build -o build/go-example main.go
     SAVE ARTIFACT build/go-example /go-example AS LOCAL build/go-example
 ```
 This code tells `FROM` that there is another Earthfile in  the `services/service-one` directory and that the Earthfile  contains a target called `+deps`.
-In this case, if we were to run `+build` Earthly is smart enough to go into the subdirectory, run the  `+deps` target in that Earthfile, and then use it as a the base image for `+build`.
+In this case, if we were to run `+build` Earthly is smart enough to go into the subdirectory, run the  `+deps` target in that Earthfile, and then use it as the base image for `+build`.

-We can also reference an Earthfile in another repo like this, which works much the same way.
+We can also reference an Earthfile in another repo, which works in a similar way.

 ```Dockerfile
 build: